 Developed by Samsung, QD-OLED (that the company is commercially referring to as simply OLED) is one of the newest and most exciting kids on the flat panel block.
 For once, its name represents exactly what it is: a combination of the Quantum Dot (QD) displays, endorsed by market leader Samsung as well as the likes of Hisense, Vizio and Roku, and OLED technology, of which Samsung's arch-rival LG is the dominant player, as the sole supplier of large OLED panels to other manufacturers.

-The two screen types have different strengths and weaknesses, and combining them could potentially yield results greater than the sum of the parts achieving that holy trinity of TV manufacturing: vivid colours, high peak brightness without light bleed, and dark, saturated blacks.
+Based on our experience testing both types of TV, we know the two screen types have different strengths and weaknesses.
+QD-OLED hopes to fix these by combining the two to create that holy trinity of TV manufacturing: vivid colours, high peak brightness without light bleed, and dark, saturated blacks.

 But how will it work?
 Which will be the first models available?
 And why has Samsung, which has been an avid anti-OLED campaigner until now, suddenly done a U-turn?
 We'll try to answer all these questions below but first, since QD-OLED is a hybrid, let’s recap the individual components before tackling the whole.